gabriel2m/jaya-exchange/README.md

 * [Technologies](#technologies)

 ## Getting Started
-The Jaya Exchange it's a Currency Exchange Rates Rest API wrote using PHP and the Laravel framework.
+**Jaya Exchange** it's a currency exchange rates Rest API wrote using PHP and the Laravel framework.

 To access real-time exchange rates we use the [Exchange Rates Api](https://exchangeratesapi.io/) and we support **all** currencies supported by then.